offen/offen/README.md

 __Offen is currently available in English, German, French and Spanish.__
 Our consent banner and the Auditorium for operators as well as users can be displayed in the respective locale.

-Support fair web analytics by contributing Spanish, Portuguese and other language versions.
+Support fair web analytics by contributing Portuguese, Chinese and other language versions.
 [Request an invite.][]

 [Request an invite.]: mailto:hioffen@posteo.de